LamJingJie/Varbot/README.md

 <table>
 <tr>
   <td>
-    1. Do the transition animations for the 'forgot-password' modal (done)
+    1. Warn user when they try to refresh the page
   </td>
 </tr>
 <tr>